Zijad Švrakić: Managerial career

 In 2006, he was appointed manager of Kuwaiti club Al Jahra with whom he gained promotion to the top tier and reached the final of the Kuwait Crown Cup, eventually taking home the silver medal.
 In 2010, he was approached by Al Salmiya, and would go on to manage the team for a season.
 In 2012, he was appointed manager of Omantel Professional League team Al-Seeb which he kept in the top tier.
 In the summer of 2014 Švrakić was appointed manager of Omantel Professional League side Sur SC and led the side to a runners-up finish in his first season at the club.
 On 29 August 2016 Švrakić was named assistant manager of FK Sarajevo.

+As of 2022 Švrakić has been a visiting volunteer advisor to BG Elite FC, a premium youth academy established by Bosnian immigrants in Bowling Green, Kentucky.
+Furthermore, Švrakić has been an advisory member of Denver-based US Soccer Education since 2021.